-As of the Draft CASE Report's date of publication, the Energy Commission has not released the final 2022 TDV factors that are used to evaluate TDV energy savings and cost effectiveness.
 The energy and cost analysis presented in this report used the TDV factors that were released in the 2022 CBECC-Res research version that was released in December 2019.
 These TDV factors were consistent with the TDV factors that the Energy Commission presented during their public workshop on compliance metrics held October 17, 2019 (California Energy Commission 2019).
 The electricity TDV factors did not include the 15 percent retail adder and the natural gas TDV factors did not include the impact of methane leakage on the building site, updates that the Energy Commission presented during their workshop on March 27, 2020.
-Presentations from Bruce Wilcox and NORESCO during the March 27, 2020 workshop indicated that the 15 percent retail adder and methane leakage would result in most energy efficiency measures having slightly higher TDV energy and energy cost savings than using the TDV factors without these refinements.
+Presentations from Bruce Wilcox and NORESCO during the March 27, 2020 workshop indicated that the 15 percent retail adder and energy cost savings than using the TDV factors without these refinements.
 As a result, the TDV energy savings presented in this report are lower than the values that would have been obtained using TDV with the 15 percent retail adder and methane leakage, and the proposed code changes would be more cost effective using the revised TDV.
 The Energy Commission notified the Statewide CASE Team on April 21, 2020 that they were investigating further refinements to TDV factors using 20-year global warming potential (GWP) values instead of the 100-year GWP values that were used to derive the current TDV factors.
 It is anticipated that the 20-year GWP values may increase the TDV factors slightly making proposed changes that improve energy efficiency more cost effective.
 Energy savings presented in kWh and therms are not affected by TDV or demand factors.